Rise-Vision/pricing-data-component/README.md

 Start a local http server and then browse to pricing-data-component-test.html It's best to load with devtools open and cache disabled.

+This project does not use WCT since it is [not well supported](https://github.com/Polymer/tools/issues/3398)

 # Usage

 ``` html